rockettheme/docs/Docs/wordpress/themes/denali/particle_joomla.md

 ## Introduction

-The **WordPress Articles** particle gives you the ability to directly list and pull in WordPress posts directly from the CMS and present them in a clean, organized way.
+The **WordPress Posts** particle gives you the ability to directly list and pull in WordPress posts directly from the CMS and present them in a clean, organized way.
 It's important to note this does not take the place of the **Page Content** particle which essentially displays any post content assigned to the page.
 This is a controlled, organized particle perfect for showcasing content.

 ### Main Options